hadanice/OpenDS/README.md

 # OpenDS

-This repository contains my notes and materials for the courses I have taken in the School of Data Science at Fudan University.
+This repository contains my notes and materials for the courses I've taken in the School of Data Science at Fudan University.
 The materials are organized by semester and course, and include lecture notes, assignments, projects, and other relevant resources.
-## 25秋
+## 🍂 25秋

 | 课程 | 代码 | 任课老师 | 资料 |
 | :---: | :---: | :---: | :---: |